omowonuola/colkiechatroom/README.md

 It uses a bearer token authorization header
 Authorization: (Token gotten from user signin)

-It takes in the id of the room as a message
+It takes in the Id of the room as a message

 {
     "room":